 Internal linking is helpful to SEO for many of the same reasons.
 Just replace “you” with “Google” in the above scenario.
 The idea is to make your site layout as clear and organized to Search Engines as possible.
 This helps them accurately ‘read’ and organize the content on your site.

 How to include internal links

 Take a look at your page or blog post, and identify what links would be useful to your ideal readers and clients.

 Did you include a next step or call to action at the end of your post?
-Include a link which makes it super easy and obvious for your reader to take action.
+Include a link that makes it super easy and obvious for your reader to take action.
 Is there a topic you mentioned that they might want more information on?
 Provide a helpful tangent.
-(For example, maybe now you're inspired to add a business blog to your website.
-Here's how to write a great blog post.)
+(For example, maybe now you’re inspired to add a business blog to your website.
+Here’s how to write a great blog post.)

 Ready to go add some helpful internal links to the content on your website and blog?
 Your readers and clients will be happy to be able to easily find more great info on your site.